10 AI applications that you already use (and perhaps don't know it)

 8 - SMART HOMES

-9 - HEALTH
+9 - HEALTHCARE

 10 - RECOMMENDATION SYSTEMS

 Who uses them?
-Virtually everyone: Netflix to recommend movies; Spotify to offer us music; even Facebook: the algorithm that chooses which publication to show us is based on experience through an artificial intelligence engine.
+Practically everyone: Netflix to recommend movies; Spotify to offer us music; even Facebook: the algorithm that chooses which publication to show us is based on experience through an artificial intelligence engine.

 Read more